Almond oil | Coconut oil | Grape seed | Olive oil | Rosehip oil

 Peri Prep Your Bits

-Daily massage with Peri Prep your Bits oil from the company My Expert Midwife.
-This is the ideal way to encourage the perineal area to be more flexible and to stretch more easily.
+Peri Prep your Bits oil by My Expert Midwife encourages the perineal area to be more flexible and to stretch more easily.

 Made up of sweet almond oil, grapeseed and avocado, the oil is superb for a perineum massage but also for massaging the skin after the birth.
 The oil comes in a controlled-flow bottle so that the amount you use is exactly right – nothing more, nothing less.